MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab06_Agreements.md

 -   Printer Service Fee

 ## Task 1 - Add a Printer Products

+Note: If you have already completed this step in a previous lab, skip to Exercise 3.

 1. Using the **Sitemap**, select **Products** under **Settings.**